zodb/relstorage/doc/install.rst

 RelStorage requires a modern version of ZODB; it is tested with ZODB 4.3 but *might* work with ZODB as old as 3.10.
 If you need to use an older version of ZODB, install RelStorage 1.6.0.
+Likewise, if you need Python 2.6 support, install RelStorage 1.6.0 (note that 1.6.0 *does not* run on Python 3 or PyPy).

 Database Adapter
 ================